mediamonks/muban/docs/dist-implementation-guide.md

 * Handlebars as an easy to use template language which can be easily ported to other languages
 * Having local mock data in yaml files, so development can start without having a backend ready
 * Client and QA can checks and approve the static preview pages, without having a backend ready
-* Having storybook as a nice overview of all the components, with documentation